-The experience of a new and different culture can only be best felt when people travel to new place.
-The only way to fully assimilate all the sounds, sights and smells is if you have a good private travel guide by your side.
+The experience of a new and different culture can only be best felt when people travel to new places.
+The only way to fully assimilate all the sounds, sights, and smells is if you have a good private travel guide by your side.
 This will ensure that no word is misunderstood, no new place is left unvisited and no native dish is left untasted.
 You are ready to go.

 An image of skyr in a dish

 If seafood sounds a little too ‘sea’ for you, how about trying skyr?
 Skyr is a dairy product with the consistency of strained yogurt.
 It presents a rich, creamy texture and will definitely be compelling to dairy product lovers.
 As with every culture, this unique product is unique to the Icelanders and has been in their diet for over 1,000 years.
 Introduced to Iceland from Norway 1,100 years ago, you can be sure a millennium of perfecting will give you an authentic and unique taste to your taste buds.
 Although some of the medieval meals were scraped off menus, this is one that remains.
 For the untrained person, you would be fooled to think you are eating a uniquely different type of yogurt.
 However, an expert will be sure to point out the differences in taste, texture, and even preparation.
 You can eat it with cereal, fish, and in fruit smoothies among others.
 Go on, indulge, you will definitely love it.